 Early History of the Bonshaw family

-Another 85 words (6 lines of text) are included under the topic Early Bonshaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bonshaw research.
+Another 43 words (3 lines of text) are included under the topic Early Bonshaw History in all our PDF Extended History products and printed products wherever possible.

 Bonshaw Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bonshaw are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bonshaw include: Bonsall, Bonzall, Bonsale and others.

 Early Notables of the Bonshaw family (pre 1700)